 Outpatient Prescription Drug Benefits What Is the Amount You Pay?
-This May Include a Copayment, Coinsurance or Both Description and Supply Limits and/or Coinsurance for any Prescription Orders or Refills sent to the mail order pharmacy regardless of the number-of-days' supply written on the Prescription Order or Refill.
-Be sure your Physician writes your Prescription Order or Refill for a 90-day supply, not a 30-day supply with three refills.
+This May Include a Copayment, Coinsurance or Both Description and Supply Limits supply, not a 30-day supply with three refills.

 ^{}There is no Copayment and /or Coinsurance for Tier 1 Prescription Drug Products on the List of Preventive Medications, For Copayment and /or Coinsurance for Tier 2 and Tier 3 Prescription Drug Products on the List of Preventive Medications see table above.